The National Museum of

 We will provide training, and any necessary materials, before you begin your time commitment.
 It is recommended that our docents have some ability interacting with, and speaking to, the general public.
 Our days of operation are Monday–Friday 9am to 5pm; and we are happy to work around your schedule.

 In exchange for the donation of your time, we offer honorary Museum membership, a copy of all exhibition catalogues, and an invitation to all exhibition openings, lectures and special events, as well as the annual volunteer appreciation lunch.

-Please contact Mary Westley at email@example.com, or by phone at (202) 265-6280 and sign up to give a gift of your time well spent.
+Please contact Mike Rugel at firstname.lastname@example.org, or by phone at (202) 265-6280 and sign up to give a gift of your time well spent.
 We look forward to hearing from you.

 The Museum volunteer staff is growing!

 Marcia F. Waldstreicher, who is a University of Maryland University College Student majoring in History, has come aboard as a museum docent and administrative assistant.
 Her enthusiastic style and genuine desire to learn and share provided the perfect fit for her duties.
 And within a few days, Marcia proved to be a valuable team player by suggesting ideas and implementing them for a Veteran's storytime tour that was presented to a local Men's group.
 She has also written book reviews and is currently researching information on the founding fathers of the Jewish War Veterans.